 Wrinkles and gravity change appearance, but fingerprints never change.
 An individual's fingerprints develop six weeks after conception, and they are the last things to decompose after death.
 Not only that, fingerprints are always and only individual-no two fingerprints have ever been found alike in many billions of people.

 Left on hard surfaces, latent fingerprints do not survive more than a short time.
 Left on moldable and then hardened surfaces, like clay and pottery, "plastic" fingerprints last as long as the object exists.
-Archeologists have found fingerprints on pieces of pottery dated during the Upper Paleolithic period.
+Archeologists have found fingerprints on pieces of pottery dated during the Upper Paleolithic period (according to their dating system).
 Though the identity of the potter remains unknown, his or her fingerprints are visible thousands of years later.

 God leaves fingerprints, "But now, O LORD, You are our Father; we are the clay, and You our potter; and all we are the work of your hand" (Is.
 64:8).
 God, as potter, leaves His fingerprints, not on hard surfaces, but on the lives of His people.